 The school had previously overcome similar opposition from English Heritage and the Heritage Trust for the North West.

 But on March 8 the SAVE application for a judicial review was withdrawn.

 If planning permission is now finally granted next month then the new infants school could be open by October 2013.

-Parent and governor Mrs Shaf Batool said: “We handed the petition in to say to the council that now SAVE no longer have an objection, we want Pendle Council and Lancashire County Council to hurry the process up.
+Parent and governor Mrs Shaf Batool said: “We handed the petition in to say to the council that now SAVE no longer have an objection, we want Pendle Council and Lancashire County Council to hurry

 “If the school is to be built by October 2013 like they hope then we would like to see planning permission granted and the site cleared as soon as possible.”